-Yala Peak is very close to Tibetan border; indeed, the one of the border mountain is right next to it (connected by a ridge).
-The view from top includes Shishapangma, the only eight-thousander completely in Tibet.
+Yala Peak is very close to Tibetan border; indeed, the one border mountain is right next to it (connected by a ridge).
+The view from top includes Shishapangma located in Tibet.

 Day 01: Drive from Kathmandu to Dhunche (1966m.) which takes about eight hours.
-You head north out of Kathmandu driving through scenic foothills and ridgeline vistas to Dhunche.
-The first part of your drive up to Trishuli Bazaar is quite smooth.
-The path now moves along the gravel road.
-During the rainy season, the way is sometimes blocked due to landslides.
-Your drive from Kathamandu to the destination is to be made by either local bus or land cruiser.
+You head north out of Kathmandu driving through scenic foothills and ridge line vistas to Dhunche.
+The first part of your drive is up to Trishuli Bazaar.
+Drive from Kathmandu to the destination is to be made by either local bus or land cruiser.

 Day 03: Trek from Syabru Gaon to Lama Hotel (2470m.) which takes about five hours.
-The trail descends along the ridge on Syabru's main street and then drop to the Ghopche Khola (2050 m.) and again descends to the Landslide (1810m.).
-Afterwards, you trek ascends gently to Rimche (2400m.) through Bamboo (1960m.) and at the end your trail is level to the Lama Hotel.
-En route you could see red pandas, monkey and bear if you are lucky.
-There are few lodges and shops which provides the trekker supplies.
+The trail descends along the ridge on Syabru’s main street and then drop to the Ghopche Khola (2050 m.).
+Later, we trek to Rimche (2400m.) through Bamboo (1960m.) and at the end the trail is the Lama Hotel.

 Day 06: Rest day at Kyangjin Gompa and excursion in and around.
-This is day to rest and explore the area.
-You can visit the monastery and the cheese factory, walk up the moraine to see the spectacular ice faces and tumbling glaciers of Langtang Lirung or ascend Kyangjin Ri [4350m], directly behind the village, for a breath-taking panorama of the Langtang peaks.
+You can visit the monastery and the cheese factory, walk up the moraine to see the spectacular ice faces and tumbling glaciers of Langtang Lirung or ascend Kyangjin Ri (4350 m), directly behind the village, for a breath-taking panorama of the Langtang peaks.

 Day 07: Trek from Kyangjin Gompa to Yak Kharka and it takes about five hours.

-The early part of the trail moves along the leveled path till Marku and then leaving Langtang Khola you trek ascent path all the way to Yak Kharka.
+Your trek ascends all the way to Yak Kharka.
 The views you can enjoy are of Ganchenpo, Naya Kang and others.

 Day 08: Trek from Yak Kharka to Yala Base Camp which takes about four hours.

 To reach Yala Base Camp you trek along the rocky glacier trail.
-You will be quite accompanied by the views of Ganchenpo, Naya Kang, Tserko Ri, Yala peak and others.
+You will be walking amidst views of Ganchenpo, Naya Kang, Tserko Ri, Yala peak and others.